iznaroth/ManicMechanics/README.md

 # Manic Mechanics
 *I promise I'll add a logo soon edition* | *ver.
 0.3.34*

+**Hey!
+This project is on hiatus for the near future.
+If you're curious about what's happening, you can usually read my most recent pursuits on iznaroth.com under blogs or devlogs, depending on the nature of the work.
+Sorry!**

 This is the repository for Manic Mechanics, a mod for Minecraft version 1.19.2 (port pending!
 I'm waiting for 1.20.)
 It is a conventional "tech-mod" with an automation focused gameplay loop bracketed over the traditional Minecraft experience of, well, mining and crafting.
 It is currently in a fairly early pre-alpha phase with a lot of *sketched*, broken or otherwise unfinished content.
 Everything is subject to change.

 ## What's in it now?